treolabs/treocore/README.md

 | Access Control Lists (ACL)                  | Enterprise Level ACL based on Teams and Roles, with access level (own, team, all).
 You are able to edit the permissions even for each field separately. |
 | REST API                                    | Integrate it with any third-party software, fully automated.                                                                                            |

+### What are the advantages of using it?
+* Really quick time to market and low implementation costs!
+* Configurable, flexible and customizable
+* Free - 100% open source, licensed under GPLv3
+* REST API
+* Web-based and platform independent
+* Based on modern technologies
+* Good code quality
+* Service-oriented architecture (SOA)
+* Responsive and user-friendly UI
+* Configurable (entities, relations, layouts, labels, navigation)
+* Extensible with modules
+* Very fast
+* Easy to maintain and support
+* Many out-of-the-box features
+* Best for Rapid Application Development

+### What technologies is it based on?
+TreoCore was created based on EspoCRM.
+It uses:

+* PHP7 - pure PHP, without any frameworks to achieve the best possible performance,
+* backbone.js - framework for SPA Frontend,
+* Composer - dependency manager for PHP,
+* Some libraries from Zend Framework 3,
+* MySQL 5.

+### Integrations
+TreoCore has a REST API and can be integrated with any third-party system.
+You can also use import and export functions or use our modules (import feeds and export feeds) to get even more flexibility.

 ### Documentation

 - Documentation for administrators is available [here](docs/en/administration/).